dmcg/minutest/README.md

             // .. other tests
         }

+        // another context
         context("a stack with one item") {

-            // we can modify the outer fixture modifyFixture { push("one") }
+            // this context modifies the fixture from its parent modifyFixture { push("one") }

             test("is not empty") {